What is document analysis?

 - Report in a standard 'scientific' format.

 Content analysis is formal and systematic.
 It lends structure to your research.
-Variables are categorised in a precise manner so you can count them.
+Variables are categorised in a precise manner so you can count them and intercoder reliability is commonly reported with the results of content analysis studies.
 However, content analysis ignores context and multiple meanings.

 Semiotics is a science that studies the life of signs in society.
 It is the opposite to the postivist method of content analysis.
 It is used a lot in media analysis.